schatzlab/t2t-chm13-chry/alignment_variant_calling_pipeline/README.md

 * `bwa_index`: The BWA index for the input reference

 ## 3. `t2t_realignment` Workflow
-This workflow performs alignment for a single sample, outputting a compressed CRAM file, as well as samtools stats and mosdepth stats.
+For a given sample, performs alignment with BWA, outputting a compressed CRAM file, as well as samtools stats and mosdepth stats.

 ### Inputs
 * `sampleName`: The name of the selected sample, to be used in output files